LMCache/LMIgnite/README.md

 </p>
 <h2 align="center">Deploy LLMs to your own cluster & cloud via web browser</h2>

 LMIgnite sets your cluster on fire with LLM deployments.
-It is your one-click solution to deploy high-performance, enterprise-grade LLM serving infrastructure into your own cluster and cloud environments.
+It's your one-click solution for deploying high-performance, enterprise-grade LLM serving infrastructure to your own cluster and cloud environments.

 ## Why LMIgnite?